Andrewl56/Andrewl56/README.md

 - 👋 Hi, I’m @Andrewl56
 - 👀 I’m interested in ...
 Learning data analytics.
 - 🌱 I’m currently learning ...
 Excel, tiding data, SQL, Tableau, and Power BI.
-- 💞️ I’m looking to collaborate on ...Data analysis projects.
+- 💞️ I’m looking to collaborate on ...Data analysis projects and outsourcing.
 - 📫 How to reach me ...on alara356@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...I like collecting Pokemon, but also playing and watching sports.